ava11235/ava11235.github.io/_posts/2025-04-11amazon-lex.md

 The best way to understand Lex's capabilities is to build a simple bot.
 AWS offers a free tier that allows you to process up to 10,000 text requests and 5,000 speech requests per month, making it easy to experiment without significant investment.

+Example Lex chatbot interface for an Airline booking chatbot

 ![lex](https://github.com/user-attachments/assets/74a77bbc-3252-4014-a648-e952c8c9d2b5)